 The Images section contains options controlling the rendering of images and image filters.

-- Preview Size - Edit the size of preview images (in mega-pixels) used to display linked content.
+- Preview Size - Select the size of preview images (in mega-pixels) used to display linked content.

-- Cache Resolution - Edit the resolution of cached object and layer images.
+- Cache Resolution - Select the resolution of cached object and layer images.

-- GPU Limit - Edit the maximum size (in mega-pixels) of an image processed on the GPU memory.
-This will be a limit on the size of a single image, to process a filter, multiple images of this size may be placed on the GPU memory.
+- GPU Limit - Select the maximum size (in mega-pixels) of an image processed on the GPU memory.
+This will be a limit on the size of a single image, to process a single filter.
+Multiple images of this size may be placed on the GPU memory.
 When rendering on screen, the image sizes are limited by the screen size also.
 Large images may be created when exporting to an image file format using a very large resolution.
 In such cases, the image filtering will fall back to CPU.

-- Reduce Scaling - Edit the amount of scaling applied to images when filtering with complex convolution filters.
+- Reduce Scaling - Select the amount of scaling applied to images when filtering with complex convolution filters.
 Reducing the image resolution while displaying complex convolution filters may improve rendering performance.

 - Allow Caching - Enable or disable caching of object or layer images, while rendering the document on display.